philamp/formovie_theater_hdr_settings/README.md

 >   - My LLDV equivalent settings are :
 >     - BT2020 primaries
 >     - ~0.035 nits for minlum (maybe too low for 92" projection size)
->     - ~280 nits for maxlum (maybe too high, it's absolutely allright to go down to 100 nits if you have a big screen thus less nits)
+>     - ~280 nits for maxlum (~~maybe too high, it's absolutely allright to go down to 100 nits if you have a big screen thus less nits~~ EDIT : Totally WRONG because of peak lum management in the unit, see ``LLDV HDR`` explanation below)

+### About Contrast vs. HDR management
+This projector has a *very* good 'potential' contrast.
+It means that to achieve its full potential, the digital maximum brightness value must fit 'just well' within physical capabilities of the projector.
+- In SDR, the 52/40 (brightness/contrast) values will fit well and source material is always fitting well because SDR is easier to deal with.
+- In HDR, as advised in 'Main image', contrast slider must be visually tuned because source material is not always 'fitting well' in terms of actual data and HDR metadata used by the tone-mapping.
+  - The projector seems to be based on a 500 nits basis for a 50 contrast (or very near to that): so it means if a pixel in the the signal really reaches 500 nits, peak brightness will fit well with a contrast set 50 (more on that later)
+- In native Dolby Vision mode, Formovie has opted to cap the max "digital" brigthness to roughly half of the projector/s capabilities.
+It's maybe to ensure consistant color calibration across luminosity although they recently said they would release a firmware around june 2024 to fix that.
+In the meantime, the LLDV method is a "power user" solution to break that limit.
+  - Increasing contrast does not fix the issue, it crushes bright highlights even more even if it increases the peak brightness.

 ## Color temperature
 --  | value